 I found this graphic online yesterday and I noted two things: One, the immediate seductive attraction, the desire to say, "Yes!
 This is it!", and, two, following right on the heels of the first feeling, the onset of suspicion.
 Certainly one can examine this in detail and find nothing inherently 'wrong' with it.
 It certainly … Continue reading Chasing the Star

-Newborn Baby Boy Sweater Set The sweater (just a simple, garter stitch, top-down cardigan) was fine, but the hat (seen in progress, knitted flat) is looking way too big.
+Newborn Baby Boy Sweater Set [Edit: I no longer support Ravelry by linking to them] The sweater (just a simple, garter stitch, top-down cardigan) was fine, but the hat (seen in progress, knitted flat) is looking way too big.
 I'm going to frog it and start over today.
 That's the way the cookie crumbles.
-A set of booties will also be included.
-I'll put this … Continue reading Yarn Along: Multiple Unfinished Projects and Books
+A … Continue reading Yarn Along: Multiple Unfinished Projects and Books

 This is something I could have written myself, if I were a better writer.